how to become a content creator

 What tools do I need to start as a content creator?

 A smartphone’s enough—mine shot my first reel!
 Add a tripod or light from [Amazon Affiliate Link] for polish.
 Free apps like CapCut edit videos; Canva’s great for Insta pics.
 Blogging?
-Check [Your Blog Article] for extras.
+Check How to Start a Blog: Beginners’ Guide for extras.

 How do I grow my audience as a content creator?